Know the New Federal Identification Requirements for Getting Business Loans and Get Funded Faster

-May 11, 2018 – The Financial Crimes Enforcement Network (FinCEN) and the US Treasury recently announced they were implementing a recent law requiring more identification from individuals within businesses which want loans.
+May 11, 2018 – The Financial Crimes Enforcement Network (FinCEN) and the US Treasury recently announced that they were implementing a recent law.
+This new law would require more identification from individuals within businesses which want loans from banks.

-Up until May 11 of this year, banks did not have to know the names and other details about every owner and principal of a company.
-A principal is someone with “control”, such as a CEO.
-The definition of these people is:
+Up until May 11 of the year 2018, banks did not have to know this.
+They were fine without the names and other details about every owner and principal of a company.
+A principal would be someone with “control”, such as a CEO.
+The people under such a definition are:

 “A single individual with significant responsibility to control, manage, or direct a legal entity customer, including: